kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## What This Demo Shows

-Modeling follows structure.
+Modeling follows structure
-Mistakes appear quickly.
+Mistakes appear quickly
 Process matters more than tools

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.